pydicom/pydicom/dev/_sources/index.rst.txt

 -------------------------------------

-The exact API of all functions and classes, as given in the doctring.
+The exact API of all functions and classes, as given in the docstring.
 The API documents expected types and allowed features for all functions, and all parameters available for the core elements.

 `Examples <auto_examples/index.html>`_